zeromq/ingescape/doc/content/blog/your_first_agent.md

 }
 {{< / highlight >}}

+<br>You can download the file [here](/code/firstAgent/main.c).

+For a more thorough example, including compilation projects for various platforms, go to our [first complete agent](/blog/first_full_agent) example.

-### Compile on Linux
+### Compile on UNIX systems
 As a prerequisite, you need to have the ingeScape library and its dependencies installed on your computer.
-We suppose the ingeScape headers are installed in */usr/local/include/* and the libraries in */usr/local/lib/*, which is pretty standard on most Linux environments.
+We suppose the ingeScape headers are installed in */usr/local/include/* and the libraries in */usr/local/lib/*, which is pretty standard on most Linux and macos environments.

+In case you are doing this on macos and you do not have Xcode installed, open the Terminal app, found in /Applications/Utilities/ and type the following command:

+{{< highlight shell "linenos=inline" >}}
+xcode-select --install
+{{< / highlight >}}

+Then, simply follow the instructions on the screen.

 When ready, copy the code in a *main.c* file and type the following commands in a terminal where your *main.c* file is located: